 Also, how many mecha series do you know where the robots, or should I say “Walker Machines”, run on ordinary pump gasoline, the same stuff you put into your car?
 The Xabungle does this, even the controls are a car’s steering wheel.
 And as for the titular blue bot, it’s not a bad design and it grew on me, but it’s replacement the Gallier never excited me.
 But the crown and glory is the Iron Gear, the heroes main land ship that turns into a giant robot (but no where near as impressive as the mighty Macross).

-Xabungle never blew my mind, but I was not expecting a masterpiece.
-This show is a fun, silly time.
+Xabungle didn’t blow my mind, but I was not expecting a masterpiece.
+I call this silly fun!
 It’s good, not great and I can’t call it a classic, but it is one of those buried oddities that gets forgotten each passing year.
 In some ways I almost feel this show kind of harkens back to the simpler robot shows of the 1970s, though having a more complex plot structure without taking itself too seriously.
 If you have seen Xabungle, I salute you.